nitrogency/agentLess/docs/monitoring.md

 Linux monitoring is done through the use of these scripts/binaries:

+- `/scripts/linux/enroll-device.sh` - one-step enrollment script (copies SSH key + device setup).
-- `/scripts/linux/enlist.sh` - responsible for setting up the endpoint.
+- `/scripts/linux/enlist.sh` - responsible for setting up the endpoint
 - `/scripts/start-monitoring.sh` - launcher script that detects OS type and launches appropriate monitoring script (linux or windows).
 Launched by the systemd service.
 - `/scripts/linux/monitoring.sh` - responsible for connecting to the Linux endpoint.
 Reads logs, passes them over to the `/bin/monitor` binary.
 - `/bin/monitor` - responsible for parsing received audit logs, prevents duplicates, writes to DB.